Walk through Paintings: Egocentric World Models from Internet Priors: Introduction

 \section{Introduction}

-Modeling how the future visual state of the world evolves in response to an agent’s actions – often referred to as \textit{world modeling}~\cite{ha2018world} – is a fundamental capability for organisms with vision.
+Modeling how the future visual state of the world evolves in response to an agent's actions -- often referred to as \textit{world modeling}~\cite{ha2018world} -- is a fundamental capability for organisms with vision.
 It enables planning in navigation and manipulation tasks and even creative problem-solving~\cite{mcnamee2019internal,pezzulo2024active}.
-Animals acquire this ability through a lifetime of interaction and observation of others, allowing us to anticipate outcomes even in novel or physically impossible scenarios.
+Animals acquire this ability through a lifetime of interaction and observation of others, allowing them to anticipate outcomes even in novel or physically impossible scenarios.

-For artificial agents, however, action-conditioned videos in diverse real-world settings are limited and expensive to acquire – an agent must interact with the world to get this data.
+For artificial agents, however, especially for the ones with complex embodiments (like humanoids), action-conditioned videos in diverse real-world settings are expensive to acquire -- an agent must interact with the world to get this data.
 As a result, many existing works train world models on narrow, simulator-defined datasets~\cite{valevski2024diffusion,alonso2024diffusion} or with bespoke designs~\cite{bar2025navigation,zhu2025unified,seo2023masked,wang2024drivedreamer}, which constrains their scalability.
-This leads to a crucial question: can we re-purpose off-the-shelf video models trained on large-scale \textit{passive} data, and convert them into world models using only a small amount of paired \textit{action–observation} data?
+This leads to a crucial question: can we re-purpose off-the-shelf video models trained on large-scale \textit{passive} data, and convert them into world models using only a small amount of paired \textit{action-observation} data?

-Several prior works have explored learning action-conditioned video prediction models~\cite{bar2025navigation, zhu2025irasim, valevski2024diffusion, he2025grndctrlgroundingworldmodels, guo2025ctrlworldcontrollablegenerativeworld}.
-For example, the recent Navigation World Models (NWM) approach trains a 1-billion-parameter diffusion model on egocentric videos of robots and humans to model navigation behavior.
-While NWM demonstrates strong cross-environment generalization, collecting large datasets for every new embodiment or domain is impractical.
-More generally, prior world models in robotics or games remain domain-specific, learned for a single robot or a single environment.
+Several prior works have explored learning action-conditioned video prediction models~\cite{bar2025navigation, zhu2025irasim, valevski2024diffusion, he2025grndctrlgroundingworldmodels, guo2025ctrl}.
+For example, Navigation World Models (NWM)~\cite{bar2025navigation} trains a 1-billion-parameter diffusion model on egocentric videos to model navigation behavior, while Ctrl-World~\cite{guo2025ctrl} fine-tunes StableVideoDiffusion~\cite{blattmann2023stable} on the large-scale DROID dataset~\cite{khazatsky2024droid} for tabletop manipulation.

-In contrast, large generative video models trained on diverse datasets have shown the ability to visually emulate real-world interactions when given suitable prompts~\cite{agarwal2025cosmos,wiedemer2025video}.
-Our insight is to harness these pre-trained models as a starting point.
-By fine-tuning them with lightweight conditioning on action inputs, we can enable strong out-of-domain generalization: for instance, our model trained on real videos can simulate plausible navigation in entirely unseen environments, even those that do not exist in reality, thanks to the rich prior learned from internet-scale data.